 When it comes to Japanese knives, one of the most important aspects to consider is the type of steel.
 This not only affects the durability and sharpness of the blade, but also its maintenance and the type of cut it can achieve.
-In this article, we will explore the most common types of steel in Japanese knives and their characteristics, to help you make the best choice based on your needs and preferences.
+In this article, we'll explore the most common types of steel used in Japanese knives and their characteristics, to help you make the best choice based on your needs and preferences.

 1. VG10 Steel: Versatility and Resistance